SALMON-TDDFT/SALMON/manual/input_variables.md

 </dl>

-<dt> Following variables are moved from the isolated part.
-Some of them may be added to common input, be combined to it, and be removed. </dt>
+**Following variables are moved from the isolated part.
+Some of them may be added to common input, be combined to it, and be removed.**

 ## &group_fundamental
 <dl>